 Admissions committees will see your experiences listed in chronological order by default.
 However, they’ll have a choice of how to read these experiences.
 Some reviewers might rearrange your experiences by category (e.g., a reviewer can rearrange and want to only see your clinical experiences or only volunteering or only your honors or awards) or any other ways.

-How Did I Choose Which Activities to Include?
+How Did I Choose Which AMCAS Activities to Include?

-A good rule of thumb is to try and include the categories above that most medical schools tend to look for:
+A good rule of thumb is to try and include these "core" categories that most medical schools are expecting to see:

 Other categories you include will be dependent on your individual interests and experiences as an applicant.
 Some things to think about in terms of what to include for AMCAS hobbies, and extracurriculars for medical school, is if you can convey in an impactful way the contribution you made or the impact it made on you.
 For instance, I was a writer for an online magazine that focused on South Asian women’s issues and I did this as an extracurricular activity.
 I chose to include this under hobbies because I could meaningfully write about what I learned from it (writing skills, interviewing skills, incorporating different perspectives, self-expression), and how it might help me with a healthcare career.